-It is crucial that students read all the assigned material, complete all writing projects, and attend all classes.
+Deadlines: It is crucial that students read all the assigned material, complete all writing projects, and attend all classes.
 Work must be handed in on time (at the beginning of the class on the due date) unless prior arrangements have been made.
 Extensions will be granted only at the discretion of the instructor.
+Late work is not accepted; consequently, the grade is zero.
+It is not possible to make up missed work.

-All work submitted must be that of the student; the use of any words or ideas from another writer or speaker must be properly documented, using the MLA style guide and following the procedure for in-text citations with a works cited page at the end of the essay.
+Plagiarism: All work submitted must be that of the student; the use of any words or ideas from another writer or speaker must be properly documented, using the MLA style guide and following the procedure for in-text citations with a works cited page at the end of the essay.
 Failure to document sources properly is plagiarism, a serious offence that will be dealt with accordingly.
 I award plagiarized papers a grade of zero, and I give the offender a failing grade for the course.
-I also send a memo documenting the plagiarism to the Dean of Arts and Science.
 If you have any questions about this matter, do not hesitate to ask me.
+If in doubt, document the source.
+And Wikipedia is not an acceptable source for college papers.

-All written work must be submitted in proper manuscript format: for example, double-space, use 1" margins on all sides, use an ordinary font (Times New Roman) with a 12 pitch size, staple the pages together in upper left corner, number the pages in the top right-hand corner (except for title page), and do not use a folder or cover.
+Guidelines for Papers: All written work must be submitted in proper manuscript format: for example, double-space, use 1" margins on all sides, use an ordinary font (Times New Roman) with a 12 pitch size, staple the pages together in upper left corner, number the pages in the top right-hand corner (except for title page), and do not use a folder or cover.
 Put your title, your name, the class and section, the date, and my name on the title page.
+If you do not want to use a title page, put all the relevant information on the top of the first page of the essay.
 Put the word count at the end of the essay.
 And keep a copy of your work.
 Keep all graded work until the course is over.
 And keep a folder of all drafts and notes used in the creation of each paper.
 If asked to produce this folder you must do so, or the paper will be treated as a plagiarized paper.

-The more prepared you are, the more you will learn.
+Preparation: The more prepared you are, the more you will learn.
 I suggest that you read the material at least once before coming to class, and you should read with a pencil and notebook handy.
 Make comments or write down questions as you go along.
 Or write in the margins of your book, if you choose.
 Look up unfamiliar words or words that do not make sense to you in the context.

-If you miss a class, you must get notes from another student.
+Absence from Class: If you miss a class, you must get notes from another student.
 Do not ask me if you missed anything or anything important.
 For an instructor's perspective on missed classes, please see Tom Wayman's "Did I Miss Anything?"
 (892-3).
-As a courtesy to everyone else in the class, please turn off all devices (for example, cell phones) and pay attention to whoever is speaking.